Bard Graduate Center

 - Work with Development staff to research and identify potential funding sources for faculty research, academic initiatives, exhibitions, and operations.

-- Liaise with Finance Department to develop shared project budgets.
+- Liaise with Finance Department to develop project budgets.

 - Create resources to support faculty and staff with individual research grant submissions.